-criminal charge beyond the initial police investigation and prosecutorial action (roughly equivalent to an "indictment" in the US system).
-Vaishnav (2017, p.318) provides a detailed description.
+The criminal histories that candidates are required to report include previous criminal convictions as well as pending cases, i.e., cases where a judge decided to proceed with a criminal charge beyond the initial police investigation and prosecutorial action (roughly equivalent to an "indictment" in the US system).
+See Vaishnav (2017, p.318) for details.